Omer-Wail/CS50P-Final-project/README.md

 ### Functions:
  **main()**

-Generates a start screen which welcomes the user and prompts them to play by pressing the ENTER key, and, based on the user's input, starts the test.
+Generates a start screen which welcomes the user and prompts them to play by pressing the ENTER key, and, based on the user's input, starts the test or exits the program.

 **calculate_accuracy(expected_inp, actual_inp)**